laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-22-bernstein/index.md

   to noise.
 We show that using synaptic delays for neuronal computations highly increases the representational capacities of a single neuron and its resilience to noise.
   .
-authors:
-- Antoine Grimaldi
-- Camille Besnainou
-- Hugo Ladret
-- Laurent U Perrinet
-date: 2022-09-11
+featured: false
 draft: false
+categories:
+- Computational Neuroscience
+- Education
+- NeuroAI & Machine Learning
+tags:
+- metaplasticity
+- sparse-coding
+- spiking-neural-networks
+publication: '*Bernstein Conference 2022*'
+publication_types:
+- inproceedings
+image:
+  focal_point: Smart
-featured: false
+  preview_only: false
 grants:
 - anr-anr
 - aprovis-3-d
 - polychronies
-image:
-  focal_point: Smart
-  preview_only: false
-lastmod: 2023-07-21 13:12:04+02:00
-publication: '*Bernstein Conference 2022*'
-publication_types:
-- inproceedings
-publishDate: '2023-07-21T11:11:54.651024Z'
-title: Detection of precise spiking motifs using spike-time dependent weight and delay plasticity
-tags:
-- metaplasticity
-- sparse-coding
-- spiking-neural-networks
-categories:
-- Computational Neuroscience
-- Education
-- NeuroAI & Machine Learning
 ---
 * see a follow-up as journal paper: {{< cite page="/publication/grimaldi-23-bc" view="4" >}}